 Resource Description Framework (RDF)

-.
-It is the foundation of and for this reason, the foundation of TreeLDR.
+RDF is a standard model for data interchange on the Webarrow-up-right.
+It is the foundation of Linked Dataarrow-up-right and for this reason, the foundation of TreeLDR.
 Every TreeLDR set of documents is fundamentally an RDF dataset.
-TreeLDR builds upon the by using the same vocabulary and semantics, extended with its own vocabulary to define layouts.
+TreeLDR builds upon the W3C Web Ontology Language (OWL)arrow-up-right by using the same vocabulary and semantics, extended with its own vocabulary to define layouts.

 Generating an RDF Dataset